saibodicherla/miniTrelloApplication/README.md

 # mini-Trello Board

-This Project is built with React hooks,Styled-components and nanoID which demonstrates an Users can create their task boards with several columns and move the tasks between them.
+This Project is built with React hooks, Styled-components which demonstrates an Users can create their task boards with several columns and move the tasks between them.
 Typically columns include task statuses:

 1. Backlog,
 2. ToDo,